matsengrp/phylostability/scripts/larch_comparison/README.md

 ### Setting up parsimony DAGs to compare to ML output
 In order to generate MP DAGs, let `MAIN_DIR` be the path to a completed run of the stability analysis.
 This directory will be something of the form  `/path/to/main/data/directory/selected_data/`.
+Also needed is a local install of consel.

 Then run the following commands:
 ```